libreobjet/open-guide/en/distribution.md

 ![**Pict** _Carriole à vélo_ − Asso Entropie − Free art license](./images/carriole-entropie.jpg)

 Entropie has published many open source product designs, such as this [_Carriole à Vélo_](http://www.asso-entropie.fr/fr/design-libre/notices/carriole-velo/ ) (bike trailer) for example.
-But they only share the documentation in a single pdf, no other sources attached, complicating and putting a brake on the adaptation prossiblities.
+But they only share the documentation in a single pdf, no other sources attached, complicating and putting a brake on the adaptation possibilities.

 Open questions
 ----------------------